shawtan/notes/ENGL306Anotes.md

     1. Appears to be out + rage
     2. Actually from latin 'ultrage' (e.g ultra)
     3. Latin 'ult-' -> French 'out-'
-    - Mistakenly analysed by langauge users
+    - Mistakenly analyzed by language users
-    - Altered pronounciation to 'outrAge' vs 'outrage' (garbage)
+    - Altered pronunciation to 'outrAge' vs 'outrage' (garbage)
     - Altered meaning to do with anger

 ### Derivations